-Here’s a topic I love, Pinterest.
-The great thing about Pinterest for your business is that you can unlock a ton of traffic and a flood of leads to your blog and business every single day.
+Here’s a topic you’ll see me talk about a lot here on the blog, Pinterest.
+The great thing about Pinterest for your blog and online business is that you can really grab loads of traffic to your website every single day.

 Feel free to skip the read and watch the video here instead:

-Here is a snapshot of some of my results showing exactly what I can do with Pinterest.
-In this snapshot below you can see some of my own results.
-You can see that this piece of content ranks in the first row of content for a pretty popular keyword phrase.
-I wrote this content over a year ago and it’s still able to get 200 impressions, clicks, and saves in a 24 hour period.
+Here is a quick peek below at what Pinterest does with my content when I implement these methods.
+In this screen capture below, you will see some of my own content on Instagram content.
+You can see that this blog post and content is showing up in the first row of content for a pretty popular keyword phrase “Instagram content ideas”.
+I wrote this blog post well over a year ago and it’s still able to get 200 impressions, clicks, and saves in a 24 hour period.

 First, Let’s Review The anatomy of a Pin that Ranks First

 So, what is the anatomy of a pin that ranks 1st on Pinterest?
 There are really four core components: